bondrekajal/KajalBondre/README.md

 Hi there! 👋 I'm Kajal, a passionate and enthusiastic **Full Stack Web Developer**.
 I love learning new technologies and building cool and functional web apps.

+I am currently a student pursuing expertise in Python Full Stack Development.
+My technical skill set includes HTML, CSS, JavaScript, Bootstrap, React, Python, and DBMS.
+I am passionate about web development and am currently building a website using HTML, CSS, Bootstrap, and JavaScript to enhance my practical skills.

+I am eager to work with organizations where I can learn new skills, grow my abilities, and contribute to organizational goals as well as my personal development.

 ---

 ## 🚀 Tech Stack